Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 #### New and changed features

-- ML/Training API (new)
+- Machine Learning Training API (new)
-  - The ability to update and train deep neural networks on Tizen devices has been added.
+  - The ability to update and train deep Neural Networks on Tizen devices has been added.
-  - The ML/Training API allows application developers to describe their own neural network models and train the models or to re-train pre-trained models in run-time.
+  - The Machine Learning Training API allows application developers to describe their own Neural Network models and train the models or to re-train pre-trained models in runtime.
-- ML/Inference API update
+- Machine Learning Inference API update
   - The ability to use various hardware accelerators with Single API has been added.
-  - The ability to fine-tune each element of a pipeline in run-time has been added.
+  - The ability to fine-tune each element of a pipeline in runtime has been added.
   - The latency overheads of Single API have been reduced.
 - NNStreamer update
   - NNStreamer has been upgraded from 1.5.2 to 1.6.0.
   - AI acceleration hardware support has been added.
-    - ML API may utilize Verisicon-Vivante and Qualcomm-SNPE in addition to previously supported hardware.
+    - Machine Learning API can utilize Verisicon-Vivante and Qualcomm-SNPE in addition to previously supported hardware.
-      - You may need to download and install additional adaptors from tizen.org for these additional hardware supports.
+      - You may need to download and install additional adaptors from tizen.org to support additional hardware.
   - The ability to import stream data from or export stream data to Flatbuffers and Protobuffers has been added for distributed or remote pipelines.
-  - The ability to implement and insert tensor-converters for custom data types in run-time has been added.
+  - The ability to implement and insert tensor-converters for custom data types in runtime has been added.
 - NNTrainer (new)
-  - NNTrainer has been added to allow on-device neural network training, which mainly targets transfer learning mechanisms with a few simple layers.
+  - NNTrainer has been added to allow on-device Neural Network training, which mainly targets transfer learning mechanisms with a few simple layers.
   - NNTrainer provides various weight initializers, optimizers, activation functions, and loss functions.
-  - Neural network models may be constructed by applications in run-time or may be loaded from a model file along with pre-trained weight values.
-The trained weight values can be saved and loaded later.
+  - Neural Network models can be constructed by applications in runtime or can be loaded from a model file along with pre-trained weight values.
+Trained weight values can be saved and loaded later.
-  - Data set for training may be generated by application in run-time or may be fetched from a filesystem.
+  - Data set for training can be generated by the application in runtime or can be fetched from a filesystem.
 - NNFW Runtime (ONE Runtime) update
   - NNFW Runtime has been upgraded from 1.4.0 to 1.9.0.
   - The ability to install extensions to provide customized performance optimization has been added.

 #### Fixes

-- ML/Inference API
+- Machine Learning Inference API
   - Incorrect error codes have been fixed.
-  - The edge-TPU and Movidius-X run-time issues have been fixed.
+  - The edge-TPU and Movidius-X runtime issues have been fixed.